GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 <div id="ref-rios-garaizar_new_2017" class="csl-entry">

 Ríos-Garaizar, J., 2017.
-A new chronological and technological synthesis for late middle paleolithic of the eastern cantabrian region.
+A new chronological and technological synthesis for Late Middle Paleolithic of the Eastern Cantabrian Region.
 Quaternary International 433, 50–63. <https://doi.org/10.1016/j.quaint.2016.02.020>

 </div>